Skip to main content

 → Important for retelling events and understanding narratives or indirect conversations.

-- Modal Verbs for Deduction (must, might, can’t)
+9. Modal of Past Possibility (must, might, can’t)

 → Helps you understand opinions, assumptions, and guesses in dialogue.

-- Advanced Modals (should have, might have, could have)
+10. Modals of Past Obligation or Opportunity (should have, might have, could have)

 → Adds nuance to advice, regret, or missed opportunities.